illumos/ipd/ipd/0017/README.md

 services where creating directories of the correct permissions is useful.

-The only reason not to do this is risk of gathering the associated method context when we didn't before.
-However, it seems like it is worthwhile to do so so we can have a uniform experience in the system.
+The risk in doing so is gathering the associated method context where we did not before.
+To confine that risk to services which opt in, the method context is only gathered early when the instance has managed paths.
+A `:true` service with managed paths and an invalid method context (for example, a user that does not exist) is placed in maintenance, whereas that context was not examined before.
+Conversely, a `:true` service without managed paths keeps its current behaviour, and no name service lookups are added to its start path, which is important for services that run early in boot.
+Stop methods are unchanged, so a broken context cannot prevent a service from stopping.

 ### Environment Variables